jjackson-eco/timeline_demonstration/README.md

 This directory contains scripts and analysis data for our work on an empirical demonstration of a sequence of signals preceding a population collapse in the ciliate _Paramecium caudatum_.
 For the manuscript please see [the Authorea entry](XXXX.XXXX.XXXX).
 Package version info for this analysis is given below.

-Analysis scripts can be found in the `code/` sub-repository, manuscript figures and output in the `output/` sub-repository, and analysis data in the `data/` sub-repository.
+Analysis scripts can be found in the `scripts/` sub-repository, figures in the `output/` sub-repository, and analysis data in the `data/` sub-repository.

 Scripts are labeled A and B in order of the analysis, and are as follows:

 1. `A_data_cleaning.R` - Data cleaning, seasonal decomposition and supplementary figures.
-2. `B_timeline_demonstration_fullanalysis.R` - Full analysis for the study, including pre-analysis (autocorrelation and basis dimension selection), modelling and predicitions using GAM for the timeseries, EWS analysis, and figure plotting.
+2. `B_autocorrelation_k_selection.R` - Preparatory analysis selecting for k (basis dimension in GAM) and exploring autocorrelation
+3. `C_gam_ews.R` - Additive model analysis for P.caudatum, include timeline component models and EWS analysis
+4. `D_piecewise_regression.R`- Secondary analysis approach using piecewise Bayesian linear regression/

 ## System Information and Package Versions